This content was last updated in September, 2024.

 Web directories were once an integral part of the early internet.
 Since their development as a source of business information on the web, they became an important part of SEO strategy, until Google docked the authority they contributed to a website ranking after people began abusing their power.
 So, very quickly, directories were virtually forbidden in SEO strategy out of the fear they would only hurt a website ranking.

-However, it has been about 16 years since then, so the big question in the SEO space is: are directories still worth investing time into in 2023?
+However, it has been many years since then, so the big question in the SEO space is: are directories still worth investing time into?

 Our answer is yes, but with caution and precision, as you will read about later in this article.